kalkinso-team/resume-sample/README.md

 - Modular React components
 - All resume links are accessible and interactive
 - Dark mode support
-- Easy deployment with Docker
+- Easy deployment with Docker or GitHub Pages

 ---